 Our Dogs.
 Proven Success.

 Our dogs are all tested in NAVHDA and are phenomenal in the execution of the tasks we assign them.
 We have chosen the best line for the type of hunting dog you want.
 With the most common dogs in the line being VC Gilly vom Bergland, KS Kristian vom Pottseipen and DC Hillhaven's Hustler, you can't go wrong with this line!
-Soon we will have Burgos Pointers for families that prefer a little calmer versatile hunting dog.
+Now we will have Burgos Pointers for families that prefer a little calmer versatile hunting dog.

 Fama De Cogollos (aka.
 Ninita)